egor7/blog-1/csv/csv.md

 mocks `csvlook` and displays nicely aligned the first 10 rows of `data.csv`.

-Whenever you would like to see more lines, use the [take operator](https://code.kx.com/q/ref/take/) (`#`) that returns a leading or trailing subset of the entity on the right, let the entity be a table, a list or a dictionary.
-If you would like to help junior developers and DevOps understand your code, then you can use the more explicit [sublist](https://code.kx.com/q/ref/sublist/) keyword.
+Whenever you would like to see a leading or a trailing subset of a table, use the [sublist](https://code.kx.com/q/ref/sublist/) function.

 ```bash
 $ qcsv '20 sublist .csv.read `data.csv'